Why Egil's Saga is not describing Brunanburh

 X

-The colours represent three cohorts of writers: historians (grey), translators (blue) and battlefield hunters (red).
+The colours represent three cohorts of writers: historians (dark grey), translators (blue) and battlefield hunters (red).
 Alarm bells might be ringing.
 Most of the historians and all the battlefield hunters, bar Grant, believe that Egil’s Saga is a trustworthy description of Brunanburh, whereas all the translators do not.

 It is difficult not to suspect that the historians and battlefield hunters are ‘talking their book’.
 Egil’s Saga has more details about its battle than all the English accounts combined have about Brunanburh.
-Historians use it to flesh out the narrative of one of the most important events in English history.
-Battlefield hunters use it to cherry pick clues that support their Brunanburh battlefield location theory.
-As Alistair Campbell says: “If we abandon it [Egil’s Saga], and abandon it we must, all hope of localising Brunanburh is lost.”
-We are not quite so pessimistic.
+Historians use Egil’s Saga to flesh out the narrative of one of the most important events in English history.
+Battlefield hunters use it to cherry pick clues that support their Brunanburh battlefield theory.
+Campbell again: “If we abandon it [Egil’s Saga], and abandon it we must, all hope of localising Brunanburh is lost.”
+We will return to why we are more optimistic.

 Evidence that Egill was not at Brunanburh